damoreluc/tcp-dashboard/README.md

 - npm

 Quick start
-1. From project root:
-   - npm init -y
-   - Add `"type": "module"` to package.json (ESM imports are used).
-   - npm install express ws
-2. Create an HTTP server entrypoint (see example below).
-3. Start server:
+1. Start server:
-   - node src/server.js
+   - node server.js
-4. Open http://localhost:8080 in your browser.
+2. Open http://localhost:8080 in your browser.
 The client will connect to `ws://<host>:8080/` by default.
+3. On your client device, open a TCP connection to the server on TCP port 30000 and send your data packets.

 Files in this repository
 - public/index.html